 Reading a spark plug can turn up a slew of issues, and we'll cover the most common ones here.
 For instance, if the spark plug only looks a little dirty, it's okay.
 That spark plug has been doing its job for at least 30,000 miles (48,280 km).
 If it looks glossy, the spark plug may be overheating.
 If it's white, the spark plug is too hot for the engine.
 In other words, it has too much insulation to burn away those deposits.
 That's easily remedied with a colder, more appropriate spark plug.
 If the old plug looks oily, you've got problems: Oil is somehow getting into the combustion chamber, where it doesn't belong.
 Spark plugs can be a good indicator of this, but new plugs aren't the solution.

 Stop if you find that the spark plugs are sitting so tight in their holes that you can't wrench them out.
 Breaking a spark plug off in the cylinder head means you've got to drill it out or make another trip to the store for a special tool to remove the broken part.
 In the worst case, the engine's cylinder head would have to be pulled and taken to a shop for repair.
 Sometimes you can avoid these headaches by using a penetrating oil like WD-40.
 Let it sit for an hour or two and try unscrewing the plugs again.
 When you replace the plug with a new one, remember to use an anti-seize material like Thread Magic to keep from having the same problem in 30,000 miles (48,280 km).

 Sometimes after replacing the spark plugs, you may find that the car backfires or runs really rough or won't start at all.
 This is usually because you didn't follow the handy tips above and you've put the spark plug wires back on in the wrong order.
 Check your owner's manual for the solution to the mistake.

-For more information about spark plugs and other automotive parts, please see the links on the next page.
+For more information about spark plugs and other automotive parts, please see the links below.